Frankwarnaar/minor-wafs/week3/README.md

 ## Wishlist
 1. Add lyrics to the detailpage of a track
 2. Save the selected sort option in local storage
+3. Save the data of the last search queries in local storage

 ## Live demo
 https://frankwarnaar.github.io/minor-wafs/week3/